 - a little fresh rosemary, roughly chopped

-(1) In a shallow over-proof dish, mix the onions, the 3 tablespoons of olive oil and the roughly chopped rosemary together.
-Place a lid or cover with foil and roast gently for about an hour until the onions have softened: the gorgeous liquid from the onions will be used in the dough.
+(1) In a shallow oven-proof dish, mix the onions, rosemary and oil together.
+Place a lid or cover with foil and roast gently for about an hour at 150C until the onions have softened: the gorgeous liquid from the onions will be used in the dough.
 Leave to cool.
 NB: you can cook them further in a pan on the hob to caramelise them if you prefer.

-(3) Mix the flour, salt and yeast together in a large bowl.
-Add the oil, the cooled juices from the onions and most of the water, mixing well to give a soft, sticky dough: don’t worry that it is very wet as the wetter this dough is, the better the hole structure of the focaccia.
-Add more of the water for the best hole structure.
+(2) Mix the flour, salt and yeast together in the bowl of a food mixer.
+Add the cooled onions and rosemary, along with their oil and pour over all the water.
+Don’t worry that it is very wet as the wetter this dough is, the better the hole structure of the focaccia.
+You can even add a little more of the water for the best hole structure.

-(5) Add the cooled onions, the Parmesan and the chorizo and mix in well.
-Cover with clingfilm and refrigerate for several hours (overnight ideally) until well risen: the slower the rise, the better for the best flavour.
+(4) Cover with clingfilm and refrigerate (or at cool room temperature) for several hours or until well risen: the slower the rise, the better for the best flavour.

 (7) Make dimples all over the surface with your fingers, going down to the greaseproof.
-Drizzle with a little more olive oil and sprinkle over a some sea salt and chopped rosemary.
+Drizzle with a little more olive oil and sprinkle over a some sea salt.
 NB: the dimpling allows some of the oil to pool at the bottom of the hole, seeping into the dough as it bakes.
 It also pushes out the dough around the dimple to create more bubbles – acting like a ballon does when you squeeze it.

 (8) Bake for 20-25 minutes until the focaccia is a deep golden brown colour.
-Remove from the oven and drizzle over some of the rosemary oil.
+Remove from the oven and drizzle over more oil.